National Employment Lawyers Association

 Certain Employer Deceptive Practices – Don’t Be Tricked

-I have frequently handled these situations, and often have advised and guided my clients on how to achieve the best outcome: with my frequently obtaining even more severance pay for my clients than has been offered; their being found eligible for unemployment compensation benefits; and my obtaining other important monetary and language terms favorable to, and protective of, my clients.
+I have frequently handled these situations, and often have advised and guided my clients on how to achieve the best outcome: with my giving my clients negotiating leverage and frequently obtaining even more severance pay for my clients than has been offered; my clients being found eligible for unemployment compensation benefits; and my obtaining other important monetary and language terms favorable to, and protective of, my clients.

 Call me to briefly discuss if it makes sense for you to come in for an appointment to my Chicago loop office to further discuss your employment situation.